hayeah/ruby-bootcamp-mongoid/w01d03-rspec-and-ci.md

 $LOAD_PATH.unshift(MODELS)
 ```

-Later, sets up autoload for all test models:
+Later, it sets up autoload for all test models:

 ```ruby
 # Autoload every model for the test suite that sits in spec/app/models.